 Rugged and Portable

-Delve has a long track record of developing reliable rugged products—or products meant to withstand harsh environments and abusive handling.
+Delve has a long track record of providing services that develop reliable rugged products—or products meant to withstand harsh environments and abusive handling.

 Many times these products also qualify as “mission-critical,” meaning people’s lives depend on them.